LeeNPham/VietSpark_BIT_Team_Project/README.md

 npm install
 npm run dev
 ```

+Access the application in your browser at `http://localhost:5173`.

 ## Backend Setup
 Before setting up the backend, create a virtual environment and activate it:
 * On Windows: